bochora3000/payrails-cse-product/README.md

 Ensure you have the following environment variables set in the `.env` file:

-- `CLIENT_ID`: Your client ID for authentication. (use whatever you wish from documentation of endpoint)
+- `CLIENT_ID`: Your client ID for authentication (use whatever is required from the documentation of the endpoint).
-- `API_KEY`: Your API key for authorization. (use whatever you wish from documentation of endpoint)
+- `API_KEY`: Your API key for authorization (use whatever is required from the documentation of the endpoint).
-- `X_IDEMPOTENCY_KEY`: Key for ensuring idempotent requests. (can be anything)
+- `X_IDEMPOTENCY_KEY`: Key for ensuring idempotent requests (can be anything).